AlexTGG/Hud-Keys/README.md

 # Hud Keys

 A small Fabric mod that shows keybinds on-screen (MOBA-style visible key binds near the hotbar).
+This is my first mod and was only made because I couldn't find any mods that did the same thing.
+All improvement recommendations are welcome!

 ## Features
 - Displays key presses and their names on the HUD